OC 1 Reactions and Mechanisms

 Overall aims and purpose

-This module comprises different aspects on organic chemistry, and build on the organic functional group chemistry and stereochemistry discussed in modules FXX1101 and FXX1103.
-Its content will be further explored as part of the tutorial module (FXX 2209).
+This module comprises different aspects of organic chemistry, and build on the organic functional group chemistry and stereochemistry discussed in modules FXX1101 and FXX1103.

 The first part of the lecture course will focus on anion chemistry.
 Thus, their formation and chemical properties will be discussed, and a number of synthetically important reactions will be presented.
-Further retrosynthetic analysis - a problem solving technique for target orientated synthesis - will be introduced and the knowledge on stereochemistry expanded.
-This is achieved through a mixture of formal lectures, guided self-study material and in class problem-solving.
-The module will be assessed through a formal exam, and also through on-line assignments linked to the tutorial module (FXX 2209).
+Further retrosynthetic analysis - a problem-solving technique for target-orientated synthesis - will be introduced and the knowledge on stereochemistry expanded.
+This is achieved through a mixture of formal lectures (online or pre-recorded), guided self-study material and in class problem-solving (online).
+The module will be assessed through a formal exam and also through online assignments.

 Knowledge and understanding of the content covered in the course is basic; Problems of a routine nature are generally adequately solved; Transferable skills are at a basic level.